-Beth Von Till is just completing a term as Chair of the Academic Senate at San José State.
-She has been a member of the faculty in Communications Studies since 1987.
+Beth Von Till has been a member of the faculty in Communications Studies since 1987 and has served as Chair of the Academic Senate at San José State.
 She is an expert in strategic professional communication, interviewing and facilitation.
-She attended Michigan State University, and holds degrees from the University of Chicago at Urbana-Champaign and San José State.
+Von Till attended Michigan State University, and holds degrees from the University of Chicago at Urbana-Champaign and San José State.
 She was voted Outstanding Lecturer at San José State in 2006-2007 and has been a Salzburg Fellow since 2007.

 David Weng, '83 M.S.
 Computer Science Engineering